In this blog, we will show you the steps to create and secure Temporary session keys in AWS IAM.

 aws sts get-session-token

-- Now you received new access key, secret key and session token to perform all the operations which your primary user does.
+- Now you received a new access key, secret key and session token to perform all the operations which your primary user does.
 The difference between the temporary and long term key is the expiration date.

 - So these temporary keys will expire after a certain duration of time.
 But your primary user key will not expire until you explicitly disable it.